Resume Sample Philippines 2023 [Free Downloadable Templates]

 a.
 Qualifications Summary

-A summary of qualifications is a list of key career accomplishments with four to six bullet points.
-Use this type of resume intro if you have a great deal of work experience with measurable achievements and diverse skillsets.
+A summary of qualifications lists crucial career accomplishments with four to six bullet points.
+Use this type of resume intro if you have much work experience with measurable achievements and diverse skill sets.

 Sample Qualifications Summary:

 This resume section states in two to three sentences why you want a specific position in the company.
 Using a career objective on a resume is ideal for fresh graduates, entry-level candidates, and career switchers with little or no relevant work experience.